-Don’t get me wrong, this pool lasted a long time.
+There it is, my ode to the old pool.
+This pool lasted a long time.
 I can’t believe how long it lasted to be honest with you.
 It’s one of those Intex plastic pools.
 This was the deluxe model back when I bought it.
 15′ in diameter, 48″ deep, it was like a pool, not a puddle.

 We all enjoyed the pool.
 Personally, I’d be in that water every extra minute I had up until midnight or later, I enjoy water.
 The pool lights, purchased separately, made it look so cool at night!
-It just made for a nice cool down in the hot afternoons as well.
+It just made for a nice cool-down in the hot afternoons as well.

 It was always set up on dirt, because that’s what my yard is, dirt.
 I’m sure that’s the cause of all the pinholes.
 Rocks coming through the plastic.
 When the pool is full, it is seriously heavy!
 Any little, itty, bitty, pebble comes protruding through.
-Six years and it still held water, well, that’s darn tootin good money spent right there.
+Six years and it still held water, well, that’s darn tootin’ good money spent right there.

 There were pinhole leaks I had been repairing every other day or so, a new puddle would appear, and I’d get the scissors, glue and plastic repair and fix it.
 As a matter of fact that’s exactly what happened this day.
 There was a pinhole on the seam, where the wall connects to the base.
 I thought, “That can’t be good.” and I trotted off for my glue and plastic repair.
 When I headed back out with my little 2″ x 2″ square of plastic in one hand, and the adhesive in the other hand, before I got to the door I hear, “Mom, you’re gonna need a BIG piece of plastic for this,” I turned and grabbed the rest of the roll, it was maybe 8″ x 4″ piece left.
 I climb into the pool all the while my daughter is shaking her head.
 She says, “I don’t know Mom, it’s not looking good.”
-The hole is running along the seam, it was about .5″ when I went for the repair stuff, now it was probably 6-7″ and growing!
+The hole is running along the seam, it was less than a quarter inch when I went for the repair stuff, now it was probably 6-7″ and growing!
 For some absolutely unknown reason, I put the adhesive on my 8″ x 4″ piece of plastic repair and dove in with it, like it was going to fix this ever-growing hole.
 As soon as I pressed it against the hole, it was like a knife slicing through the seam, and suddenly it was a gaping black hole and all the life blood was gushing out of the pool like a sliced artery!